Undergraduate Business Administration Degree Program

 310 – Principles of Marketing (3)

-Prerequisites: ECON 201 and 202; and business administration major or permission of the Associate Dean for Faculty.
+Prerequisites: ECON 201 or ECON 202; BUAD 131; Junior Status; and COB Student Status or permission of instructor.
 The place of marketing in the global economy and the policies and practices of marketing institutions are explored.
 Major topics included are marketing functions, organization, research, merchandising, channels of distribution and transportation.
 Also, problems concerning ethics and social responsibility in the marketing arena are discussed.

 312 – Retailing: Online, Offline (3)